arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 Interrupts are particularly useful when reacting instantly to an external event, such as a button press or a sensor signal.
 Without interrupts, you would have to constantly poll the status of a button or a sensor in the main loop of your running sketch.
 With interrupts, you can let your Opta's microcontroller do other tasks and only react when a desired event occurs.

-***Due to Opta's™ microcontroller interrupt structure, interrupts in terminals `I1` and `I3` cannot be used simultaneously; you need to choose just one to avoid issues with them.***
+***Due to Opta's microcontroller interrupt structure, interrupts in terminals `I1` and `I3` cannot be used simultaneously; you need to choose just one to avoid issues with them.***

 Interrupts can be used through the built-in functions of the Arduino programming language.
-To enable interrupts in your Opta™s analog/digital programmable inputs and user-programmable button:
+To enable interrupts in your Opta's analog/digital programmable inputs and user-programmable button:

 - Add the `attachInterrupt(digitalPinToInterrupt(pin), ISR, mode)`  instruction in your sketch's `setup()` function.
 Notice that the `pin` parameter can be `A0`, `A1`, `A2`, `A3`, `A4`, `A5`, `A6`, `A7`, or `BTN_USER`; the `ISR` parameter is the ISR function to call when the interrupt occurs, and the `mode` parameter defines when the interrupt should be triggered (`LOW`, `CHANGE`, `RISING`, or `FALLING`).